 The following are just a few of the volunteer positions offered at the OSUCCC – James:

-Greet and welcome families and visitors at the main entrance and other public areas.
-Provide personal escorts and guide patients, families and visitors to requested locations.
+Greet and welcome patients, families and visitors at the main entrance and other public areas.
+Provide personal escorts to requested destinations within the hospital complex.

 Surgery Waiting Area